 Meditation: Start Small

 Want to try meditation but not sure how to start?
-There are lots of resources available (for a beginner’s guide to meditation, read my blog, “Ready, Set, Meditate!“).
-A meditation practice doesn’t need to be complicated.
-Even sitting still for one minute and focusing on your breath can help you start to calm that internal monkey mind.
+You can start by checking out this list of resources available.
+Next, know that your meditation practice doesn’t need to be complicated.
+Sitting still for even one minute to focus on your breath instigate changes that calm your internal monkey mind.
 We can’t change the craziness of the world around us, but we have the power to master the minefield of our anxious minds.
+Be well!